Tim Burchett: Cloud seeding

-Burchett, alongside Marjorie Taylor Greene, introduced a bill which ban cloud seeding used for weather modification.
+Burchett, alongside Marjorie Taylor Greene, introduced a bill that would ban cloud seeding used for weather modification.
 The subject of the bill alluded to the disproven chemtrail conspiracy theory.
-Burchett said he would tell skeptics of the existence of chemtrails "If it doesn’t exist, then you don’t have anything to worry about."
+Burchett said he would tell skeptics of the existence of chemtrails; "If it doesn't exist, then you don't have anything to worry about."

+Congressional stock trading

+Burchett was one of the original 16 cosponsors of the Restore Trust in Congress Act (H.R.5106), introduced on September 3, 2025, by Republican Chip Roy of Texas.
+The act, a bipartisan effort to ban members of Congress and their spouses and dependents from owning and trading stocks, had 119 cosponsors as of December 2025.

 Trump assassination attempt conspiracy theory

 In November 2025, during an interview with Benny Johnson, Burchett said that Thomas Crooks, who tried and failed to kill Donald Trump during the 2024 United States presidential election, had been programmed to do so by the American "deep state".
 Burchett suggested that MKUltra, a defunct CIA brainwashing program, had been used to "program" Crooks into an assassin.
 Burchett said that commentary by Tucker Carlson had inspired his theory, and claimed that evidence for the theory had been destroyed.